 Obviously, the long-term impact of a single device on a fluid and evolving marketplace is tough to predict.
 (Razr, anyone?)
 It remains to be seen if the iPad will have a “since sliced bread” impact on the music world.
 One thing is for certain: we’ll know more come March.

-Perhaps it is important for us to temper our enthusiasm… at least a bit.
+Perhaps it is important for us to temper our enthusiasm — at least a bit.
 After all, not every musician (or every fan) will have the ability to access what is essentially a fairly pricey lifestyle device.
-And, at the end of the day, it’s quality of the music that counts — and not the device upon which it is played.
+And, at the end of the day, it's quality of the music that counts, not the device upon which it is played.
 That said, it seems that the iPad could be a positive thing for both music-makers and music-lovers.

 What do YOU think?